Benadryl and MS: Why Is Benadryl Given With Some MS Treatments? | MyMSTeam

 If you are taking one of the following disease-modifying therapies (DMTs), you may be given oral or IV diphenhydramine before your infusion:

-MS treatments that you take at home, including oral and injectable DMTs, may also cause allergic reactions.
+MS treatment options that you take at home, including oral and injectable DMTs, may also cause allergic reactions.
 Your health care provider may recommend taking oral diphenhydramine at home 30 minutes before your MS treatment.

 Side Effects of Diphenhydramine